Chance The Rapper SNL Debut Proves He’s The Next Justin Timberlake Without His Signature Hat

 According to Indie Wire, Chance The Rapper could be SNL‘s new Justin Timberlake.
 While being the Benjamin on the show, Chancelor Jonathan Bennett (his real name) was able to showcase consistency and strength of his hosting skills keeping the audience hooked and laughing at the same time.

 In addition, the article added that his “versatility, gameness, and general sense of humor as a host” left a very impressive impact on newer and old time viewers alike.
-These were similar qualities Timberlake have and was considered the reason why he keeps coming back to host the show.
+These were similar qualities Timberlake has and was considered the reason why he keeps coming back to host the show.

 In fact, the Can’t Stop the Feeling! singer had already graced the Saturday Night Live stage five times joining Bill Murray, Ben Affleck, Candice Bergen, Tina Fey, Tom Hanks, and Bill Murray for the most number of appearances on the show as a host (also known as the Five-Timers Club).